Actyx/machines/docs/swarm-workflow/README.md

 </details>

-A robot runs a loop, within which it request a docking process and then runs the machine runner for the `water-drawing-exchange` protocol with the resulting `dockingId`.
+A robot runs a loop, within which it requests a docking process, and then runs the machine runner for the `water-drawing-exchange` protocol with the resulting `dockingId`.

 <details>